splunk/splunk-connect-for-syslog/docs/sources/LogExtendedEventFormat/index.md

 The source documentation included below is a reference baseline for any product that sends data using the LEEF log path.

-Some vendors implement LEEF v2.0 format events incorrectly, omitting the required seperator field from the LEEF header and forcing the consumer to assume the default tab `\t` character.
+Some vendors implement LEEF v2.0 format events incorrectly, omitting the required "key=value" seperator field from the LEEF header, thus forcing the consumer to assume the default tab `\t` character.
-SC4S will be compatible with this assumption, but will not correctly process other non-compliant formats.
+SC4S will correctly process this omission, but will not correctly process other non-compliant formats.

 The LEEF format allows for the inclusion of a field `devTime` containing the device timestamp and allows the sender to also specify the format of this timestamp in another field called `devTimeFormat`, which uses the Java Time format.